Tepetlixpa

-As of 2000, the municipality had a total population of 16,871.
+In 2000, the municipality had a total population of 16,871.
+By 2020, the figure had risen to 20,500.

 Nepantla de Sor Juana Inés de la Cruz

 The municipality is home to Nepantla de Sor Juana Inés de la Cruz, formerly known as San Miguel Nepantla, the hometown of Sor Juana Inés de la Cruz.

 At his request, the ashes of Argentine-Mexican poet Juan Gelman were scattered in Nepantla.